atlanticwave-sdx/sdx-controller/README.md

 http://localhost:8080/SDX-Controller/1.0.0/swagger.json.

-## Running with Docker Compose (Recommended)
+## Running with Docker Compose (recommended)

-Copy `env.template` to `.env`, adjust it to your environment, and source it.
+Copy `env.template` to `.env`, and adjust it according to your environment.
 And then, from the project root directory, do:

 ```
 $ docker compose up